nicktehrany/msF2FS-bench/Readme.md

 # msF2FS-bench

 This repo contains the benchmarking scripts, collected data, and plot generation scripts on the evaluation of [msf2fs](https://github.com/nicktehrany/msF2FS).
 We now detail the contents of this repository and the run instructions for each of the benchmarks.
-This work is a result of my thesis at the TUDelft, the full thesis is available [here]().
-Consult it for further details on msF2FS and evaluation setup/results. /////TODO LINK
+This work is a result of my thesis at the TUDelft, the full thesis is available [here](https://repository.tudelft.nl/islandora/object/uuid%3A3c2b3e73-6aff-45f3-af43-31a50314b547?collection=education).
+Consult it for further details on msF2FS and evaluation setup/results.

 ## Requirements